charlesleavitt13/pidoors/pidoors/INSTALLATION_GUIDE.md

 1. **In the web interface**, go to **"Cards"**
 2. **Click "Add Card"**
 3. **Fill in the form**:
-   - Card ID: The number you wrote down (e.g., 12345678)
+   - **Card ID / PIN**: The number you wrote down (e.g., 12345678).
+For keypad access, this is also the PIN people type on the reader.
+The value must be unique.
-   - User ID: A unique identifier (e.g., EMP001, JOHN001)
+   - **User ID**: A unique identifier for the person (e.g., EMP001, JOHN001)
-   - Facility Code: The facility code from the reader
+   - Facility Code: The facility code from the reader (required for Wiegand card scans)
    - First Name / Last Name: Card holder's name
    - Door Access: Select which doors this card can open
    - Access Group: Leave blank for now (full access)